-4. Select ADVANCED > Administration > Set Password.

-The Set Password page displays.

-- 5. Type the old password, and type the new password twice. - 6.
-To be able to recover the password, select the Enable Password Recovery check box.

-We recommend that you enable password recovery.
+- Select ADVANCED > Administration > Set Password.
+The Set Password page displays. - 5.
+Type the old password, and type the new password twice. - 6.
+To be able to reset the password, select the Enable Password Reset check box.
+We recommend that you enable password reset. - 7.
+Click the Apply button.
+Your settings are saved.